 What is a Bear Market?

 A bear market is a period of several months or years during which securities prices consistently fall.
-The term is typically used in reference to the real estate, bond or foreign exchange.
-It is the opposite of a , in which asset prices consistently rise., but it can also describe specific sectors such as
+The term is typically used in reference to the stock market, but it can also describe specific sectors such as real estate, bond or foreign exchange.
+It is the opposite of a bull market, in which asset prices consistently rise.

 'When does a ''Bear Market'' take place?'